-Figure 110.
+Figure 102.
 The page for adding a GRE tunnel.

-Parameter Description Tunnel settings Enable Move the switch to the right to enable the GRE tunnel.
+Parameter Description Enable Move the switch to the right to enable the GRE tunnel.
 Move the switch to the left to disable the GRE tunnel.
-Name A name of the tunnel for easier identification.
+Tunnel settings Name A name of the tunnel for easier identification.
 You can specify any name.
 IP address The IP address of the GRE tunnel interface.
 Mask The mask of the subnet.
 Interface From the drop-down list, select a WAN connection through which the tunnel will pass.
 Select the Default gateway value to use the default WAN connection.
-Remote IP Enter the IP address of the remote subnet VPN gateway. мти The maximum size of units transmitted from the remote host to the router.
+Remote IP Enter the public IP address of the remote subnet VPN gateway. МТИ The maximum size of units transmitted from the remote host to the router.
 Allow traffic GRE → LAN Move the switch to the right to allow GRE tunnel users access devices in the remote local subnet.
 Static route settings Remote LAN IP address The IP address of the remote local subnet.
 Remote LAN mask The mask of the remote local subnet.
-Remote GRE interface subnet The subnet of the remote GRE interface.
-Remote GRE interface mask The mask of the remote GRE interface.
+Remote GRE interface IP address The IP address of the GRE tunnel interface in the remote subnet.